SITE: “Co-dependence Behavior” (Co-D)

 • hearing a correction or suggestion as criticism. triggering S-H

-• wanting someone to take care of us, but won’t (CHART)
+• wanting someone to take care of us, but they won’t (CHART)

 NEXT: Anger & Co-D – #3